Classifying Anomalies THrough Outer Density Estimation (CATHODE): Adding as a classifier input

 Fig.~\ref{fig:correlation_cross_comparison} (left) illustrates the effect of adding $m_{JJ}$ as an input to the fully supervised classifier trained on the unshifted and the shifted data.
 We see that the degradation in the fully supervised classifier performance induced by the shifted data is fully recovered by including $m_{JJ}$ as an input feature.
 This shows that the fully supervised classifier is able to learn to undo the shift of $x$ by $m_{JJ}$.
 In fact, including $m_{JJ}$ as an input even allows the fully supervised classifier to surpass its original performance, indicating that $m_{JJ}$ does have some (very mild) discriminating ability between signal and background in the signal region.

-The story is a bit more complicated for the idealized anomaly detector and \cathode{}.
-In Fig.~\ref{fig:correlation_cross_comparison} (right), we find that adding $m_{JJ}$ as an input feature to the unshifted data actually {\it degrades} the performance of the idealized anomaly detector.
-This is likely due to the fact that $m_{JJ}$ does not have much disciminating power between signal and background, and coupled with the fact that the idealized anomaly detection classifier is trained on data vs.\ background, with such low $S/B$, $m_{JJ}$ is basically just random noise.
-The classifier evidently is not able to learn to shut off the random noise entirely, either because there is insufficient data or the hyperparameters could be further optimized.
-In Fig.~\ref{fig:correlation_cross_comparison} we confirm the hypothesis that $m_{JJ}$ is like random noise by actually training the classifier with an additional gaussian random noise input instead of $m_{JJ}$ (gray dotted line).
+The story is a bit more complicated for the idealized anomaly detector.
+In Fig.~\ref{fig:correlation_cross_comparison} (right), we find that---unlike for the fully supervised classifier---adding $m_{JJ}$ as an input feature to the unshifted data actually {\it degrades} the performance of the idealized anomaly detector (dashed gray).
+In the signal region, the $m_{JJ}$ distributions are very similar between data and background, plus they are largely uncorrelated with the features $x$.
+Therefore, including $m_{JJ}$ as an input feature to the idealized anomaly detector is like including the same random noise variable with data and background.
+In the ideal case, one might expect the classifier can learn to shut off the random input, but in practice, given limited training data and low $S/B$, adding random noise to the anomaly detection classifier can degrade the performance.
+In Fig.~\ref{fig:correlation_cross_comparison} (right) we confirm the hypothesis that $m_{JJ}$ is like random noise by actually training the classifier with an additional gaussian random noise input instead of $m_{JJ}$ (gray dotted line).
 We find that the degradation in performance is nearly identical to training with $m_{JJ}$.

-Meanwhile, in the shifted case, training with $m_{JJ}$ input does offer some benefit to the idealized anomaly detector (dashed turquoise), but interestingly it is capped by the unshifted case (dashed gray).
-Evidently, the classifier here can learn to undo the shift in $x$ (where $m_{JJ}$ is not acting like random noise), but it still cannot learn to completely shut off the input $m_{JJ}$ (where it is acting like random noise).
+Meanwhile, the situation is quite different in the shifted case.
+Here $m_{JJ}$ is no longer functioning like uncorrelated random noise (since $m_{J_1}$ and $\Delta m$ are shifted linearly by $m_{JJ}$).
+Correspondingly, training with $m_{JJ}$ input does offer some benefit to the idealized anomaly detector (dashed turquoise vs.\ solid turquoise).
+Interestingly, though, it is more or less capped by the unshifted case (dashed gray).
+Evidently, the classifier here can learn to undo the shift in $x$, but it still cannot learn to completely shut off the input $m_{JJ}$.

 Finally, in Fig.~\ref{fig:correlation_depth_study_CATHODE} we exhibit the effects of including $m_{JJ}$ in the case of \cathode{}, and we see the behavior is qualitatively very similar to the idealized anomaly detector in nearly all cases.
 Here the effect of adding gaussian noise input to \cathode{} trained on the shifted data is to degrade the performance even more, whereas adding $m_{JJ}$ input improves the performance, illustrating further how $m_{JJ}$ is not just random noise for the shifted data.